On this page

 Commencing in late 2019, engagement will seek feedback on 10 high level principles and actions.
 Read more about the Ascot Vale Shared Vision.

-The Department of Health and Human Services is establishing a Consultative Committee to develop ongoing feedback to support redevelopment of the Ascot Vale Estate through an active participatory approach.
-Applications for membership are invited until 20 September 2019.
+The Department of Health and Human Services has established a Consultative Committee to develop ongoing feedback to support redevelopment of the Ascot Vale Estate through an active participatory approach.

 The Ascot Vale Estate is being renewed as part of the Victorian Government’s largest ever investment into public housing renewal.
 The project will replace ageing public housing with brand new, sustainable homes and will increase the amount of housing available on the site.